 “Quick Dinners for Two!”
 Dickinson exclaimed.
 “Neil, how did you know!”

-“Well, I figured you already had dessert covered,” Sims replied with a knowing grin.
-“Plus it’s my way of domesticating you.
-Minus the wife and kids.
+“Well, it’s my way of domesticating you.
+Minus the family.
 And house.
 And real job for that matter.”

 Sims and Ellis bounced to the kitchen, hungry and thirsty, respectively.
 Once again, Mercuriadis, Stipe and Dickinson were left to mingle with each other.

 “Merck, what if no one else shows up?” panicked Dickinson.

 “Don’t worry!”
 Mercuriadis assured.
 “I have everything under control.
 I am a professional!
 I am a CEO!
 I can do simple tasks!
 Have I ever let you down?”